 Multiple of profits calculates the profits a buyer will be able to extract from a business before interest, taxes, depreciation, and amortisation.
 The multiple ratios used vary according to industry, location, size of the business and turnover.

 Although the general calculations might be relatively easy to arrive at, there is no standard ratio that can be used across all types of business.

 This method also factors in asset value and freehold value (if you own the property you operate from) to help bolster your business’s value.

-It looks at how much it would cost to set up a similar business rather than purchasing yours.
+How to determine the value of your business includes assessing the entry valuation.
+An entry valuation is rather unique as it looks at how much it would cost to set up a similar business rather than purchasing yours.